contentful/widget-sdk/docs/guides/code-review.md

 - [ ] Description contains link to a TP ticket, or if there is no ticket, sufficient description of what was done and why
 - [ ] Link to pull request in TP comments
 - [ ] All functionality from the ticket is implemented when applicable
-- [ ] All publicly exposed methods and properties are documented (we use [JSDoc][jsdoc])
+- [ ] All publicly exposed methods and properties are [documented][documentation]
-- [ ] Unit tests are in place (and passing)
+- [ ] Unit tests are in place
-- [ ] Lint is passing
 - [ ] Code meets our [coding guidelines][coding-guidelines], best practices and is generally understandable
-- [ ] All UI elements have appropriate [ARIA attributes][aria-doc]
+- [ ] Accessibility is considered
 - [ ] CI checks are green
 - [ ] No conflicts with master

-Run unit tests: `npm run test` or `xvfb-run ./node_modules/.bin/karma start --browsers SlimerJS`
+Run unit tests: `karma start`

 Run lint: `bin/lint-all` or `bin/lint-file <filename>`

 When PR is ready for review, add `Please review` tag in github.
 Assign one person from the Frontend chapter randomly on smaller PR's, and 2 people on bigger ones.
-Use your judgement to request review from more people, depending on the scope of changes, and try to avoid big PRs if possible, splitting them into smaller ones.
+Use your judgement to request review from more people, depending on the scope of changes, and try to avoid big PRs[^1] if possible, splitting them into smaller ones.

+[^1]: A PR with > 1000 added lines is considered big.

 How to review
 -------------